-There has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the Directors of the Responsible Entity, to affect significantly the operations of the Fund, the results of those operations, or the state of affairs of the Fund, in future financial years.
+There has not arisen in the interval between the end of the annual reporting period and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the directors of the Responsible Entity, to affect significantly the operations of the Fund, the results of those operations or the state of affairs of the Fund, in future financial years.

-LIBERTY TERM INVESTMENT FUND DIRECTORS' DECLARATION FOR THE YEAR ENDED 30 JUNE 2014
+LIBERTY TERM INVESTMENT FUND DIRECTORS' DECLARATION FOR THE YEAR ENDED 30 JUNE 2016

-In the opinion of the directors of Liberty Fiduciary Limited, the responsible entity of the Liberty Term Investment Fund:
+In the opinion of the directors of Liberty Fiduciary Limited, the Responsible Entity of the Liberty Term Investment Fund:

-- (a) the financial statements and notes, set out on page 4 to 23, are in accordance with the Corporations Act 2001, including - giving a true and fair view of the Fund's financial position as at 30 June 2014 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001: - (b) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - (c) the directors draw attention to note 2(a) of the financial report which contains a statement of compliance with International Financial Reporting Standards.
+- (a) the financial statements and notes, set out on pages 4 to 23, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Fund's financial position as at 30 June 2016 and of its performance, for the financial year ended 30 June 2016; - (ii) complying with the Australian Accounting Standards and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - (c) the directors draw attention to note 2 (a) of the financial report which contains a statement of compliance with International Financial Reporting Standards.